tohosaku/importmap_mocha-rails/README.md

 # importmap_mocha-rails

 This plugin makes it easy to test ES modules with [importmap-rails](https://github.com/rails/importmap-rails) when using Rails 7 or later.
-It integrates the [Mocha](https://mochajs.org/) JavaScript testing library (using [Chai](https://www.chaijs.com/) as the assertion library) and runs tests for ES modules delivered with importmap in the browser.
+It integrates the [Mocha](https://mochajs.org/) JavaScript testing library (using [Chai](https://www.chaijs.com/) as the assertion library, [msw](https://mswjs.io/) as the mocking library) and runs tests for ES modules delivered with importmap in the browser.

 # Installation